AnyChart/docs.anychart.com/Resource_Chart/Visual_Appearance.md

 ## Logo

 There are three special methods for setting the logo appearance.
 It is possible to affect the corners with the {api:anychart.core.resource.Logo#cornerType}cornerType(){api} and {api:anychart.core.resource.Logo#corners}corners(){api} methods.
-The first one is responsible for the corner type and the second is used for adjusting the corner radius.
-The {api:anychart.core.resource.Logo#overlay}overlay(){api} method is responsible for the logo overlaying other elements.
+The first one is responsible for the corner type and the second one is used for adjusting the corner radius.
+The {api:anychart.core.resource.Logo#overlay}overlay(){api} method is responsible for the logo overlaying other elements (in case when logo width and height are set more than it fits the table).

 ```
+// chart logo
 chart.logo().fill("#D1DBFA");
 chart.logo().overlay(true);
 ```